vedph/cadmus-bricks-shell-v3/projects/myrmidon/cadmus-refs-citation/README.md

 The same should be done for each combination of cantica and canto.

 >Note that ascendants are given starting from the current step upwards: so, stepping up from `verso` we first find its parent `canto`, and then its grandparent `cantica`.

+## Additional Services

+A citation by definition is an array of strings, each representing a step in the scheme's path.
+Anyway, you may want to represent this citation into a compact text form.
+For instance, we might have `α 12` to represent Odyssey book 1, verse 12.

+To this end, the citation scheme service provides among others two methods:

+- `toString` to render the citation as text.
+- `parse` to parse the rendered citation text.

+Generic options for these functions (`CitTextOptions`) can be defined in the `parser` property of the citation scheme definition.